 The packet and trunk impairments are applied generically to all traffic on the connections being impaired.

 For more specific and detailed testing, MAPS™ applications run scripts to send and receive messages to setup and tear down audio paths using different protocols.
-As part of this implementation, MAPS™ simulator can select specific messages in the protocol and use logical operators to insert data into or corrupt fields in the messages starting at the signaling link level.
+As part of this implementation, MAPS™ simulator can select specific messages in the protocol and use logical operators (AND/OR/XOR), DELETE, or INSERT data to corrupt fields in the signaling messages.
+Impairment can be applied at any position in the given frame using byte offset value.
 MAPS™ supports low level impairment capability by manipulating forward and backward call messages (on a per call basis) just before sending over transport.

 Logical operators can be used to apply a specific impairment to a specific message over the system and impairments can also be set on the RTP path.
 This requires the user to know where in the frame of a particular message to insert the impairment or to corrupt.
 The impairment feature is used to impair the parameter values in the selected message template to test error conditions.
 The user can either enable or disable this option in Send Message command of a particular script.